 These devices are at best a nuisance which provide no value or protection and need constant tinkering.
 Many folks end up adjusting the valve so it never opens, or removing it from the system completely.
 It should also be noted that Hide-A-Hose systems can not tolerate a “motor protection” valve as they require full suction from your vacuum system to operate correctly.

 There is a site that uses an image of a home on fire to sell their “motor protection valve”.
 I am not kidding.
 It is really stupid that some would resort to that in an effort to squeeze an extra twenty bucks from a customer.
-Save your money on “motor protection” or “suction relief” valves, and reconsider your choice of dealer if they recommend such a product.
+Get a real central vacuum with a bypass motor and save your money on “motor protection” or “suction relief” valves.
 In the next stinker product review we will be discussing the Tornado Power central vacuum “maintenance cloths”.
 In a word; Pee-Yew!